Magnetism in Gemstones

 Spectrometer analysis comparing the 2 oval gems above to an "Indicolite" gem supports our hypothesis.
 The graph below shows that the gem above right has a higher iron content than the gem above left, and that both have a lower concentration of iron than a true "Indicolite" cushion, which shows a drag response.

-We can compare relative magnetic susceptibilities of green Tourmalines to blue Tourmalines by referring to the bar graph near the top of this page.
-The graph shows that light green gems are on average less magnetic than light blue gems.
+We can compare relative magnetic susceptibilities of green Tourmalines to blue Tourmalines.
+Light green gems are on average less magnetic than light blue gems.
 Dark green "Verdelite" and dark blue "Indicolite" are equally magnetic.

 Brownish Green Chrome Tourmaline